root-project/web/manual/io_custom_classes/index.md

 {% highlight C++ %}
 class MyClass {
+   // Note that the initial version number should be greater than the number of previously, unnumbered (i.e. lacking a
+   // explicit `ClassDef`) versions of the class.
+If unsure, `3` is typically a good compromise.
-   // A good initial version number is 3 ClassDef("MyClass", 3)
+   ClassDef("MyClass", 3)
 };
 {% endhighlight %}